Trauma Informed Individual Counselling

 Registered Clinical Counsellor

-Chris Pye from A Single Step is a Registered Clinical Counsellor with the Psychotherapy and Counselling Federation of Australia (PACFA).
+Chris Pye from A Single Step is a Registered Clinical Counsellor and Accredited Supervisor with the Psychotherapy and Counselling Federation of Australia (PACFA).

 PACFA is a leading national peak body for the counselling and psychotherapy profession.
 Practising members of PACFA are listed on PACFA’s National Register.
 Registrants have demonstrated an approved level of training, experience and competence, complying with PACFA’s ethical standards and meeting PACFA’s Training Standards, which are the highest for the profession in Australia.